colymba/GridFieldGalleryTheme/README.md

 ### File type icons
 File type icons are stored in the component's folder under img/icons/ saved as PNG and name with the extension of the file type (i.e. pdf.png)

+## NOTES
+* Only tested in Chrome and IE9
+* GridFieldSortableHeader is removed since this causes problem with the layout (at least for now)

 ## @TODO
-* Only tested in Chrome, need testing in other browsers
 * Add functionality to display a Name/Title on mouseover
 * Fix the look of the column header (width isn't uniform)
 * Option for dynamic thumbnail resizing in the view